SeokJinYeo/ppm2Hz/README.md

 # ppm2Hz : Fast and accurate Matlab based 'susceptibility-induced B0 inhomogeneity' calculation programs
 ppm2Hzs are based on generalized susceptibility voxel convolution(gSVC) method which is rapid and artifact-free[1].
 For application in various cases, the method was extended to arbitrary orientation and spatially varying applied field case[2].
 Additionally another static magnetic field perturbation calculation method, k-space-discretized(KD) is coded(ppm2HzKD).
-If you want more details of method, see the references below.
+If you want more details(theory, applications) of method, see the references below.

 # Usage examples
 - example of ppm2Hz applied at ellipsoid model with arbitrary direction